tonytw1/hamster-wheel/README.md

 Instead, we poll the sensor's analogue output

 In the absence of the magnet this output averages around 480 units.
-In the presence of the magnet it can cause a swing of +- 30 to 50 units either way.
+The presence of the magnet it can cause a swing of +- 30 to 50 units either way.

 It's a fairly weak signal and requires fairly careful alignment on the sensor.

+The hamster can spin the wheel at ~ 60 RPM so a typical revolution takes around a second.

 The wheel wobbles quite abit; if I was doing this again I'd make sure I attached the magnet to the point where the wheel bows out the most.